 Benefits of App Development with React Native

 The use of the React Native framework enables mobile developers to develop an app for both iOS and Android with just one codebase.
-This saves the work and time that would otherwise have to be spent to program the app individually for each operating system (as is customary in native app development).
+This saves the work and time that would otherwise have to be spent to program the app individually for each operating system (which a react native development company does).
 Depending on whether you decide to have your app programmed externally, the budget factor also plays a decisive role.
 You don’t need two mobile developer teams, just one with the appropriate expertise in cross-platform mobile app development.
 Well-known companies such as Instagram or Airbnb have already recognized this advantage and have therefore programmed their apps with React Native.

 Also Read: Flutter vs. React Native vs. Ionic